 How do I check if resource record sets in my Route 53 public hosted zone are accessible from the internet?

 I created a public hosted zone in Amazon Route 53 and added resource record sets in it.
-How do I verify that my resource record sets are reachable from the internet?
+I want to verify that my resource record sets are reachable from the internet.

 Short description

-Check whether your resource record sets are accessible from the internet using one of the following methods:
+Use one of the following methods to check whether your resource record sets are accessible from the internet:

 Note: The steps in this article verify that the public hosted zone is created successfully and accessible.
-If you want your entire domain resolvable, then verify the following:
+To make your entire domain resolvable, do the following:

 Resolution